 3. Energy efficiency: Adjust your system settings and user preferences to optimize and extend your battery charge

 Your MacBook is still a mobile device.
-There are times when you need to take it from your desk and depend solely on the battery.
+There are times when you need to take it out from your desk and away from an electrical outlet, thus depending solely on the battery for power.
 Optimizing your energy consumption by adjusting your system settings and user preferences can promote energy efficiency and thus, extend your battery charge.

 Another way to promote energy efficiency is to adjust keyboard backlight and display brightness settings.
 Refrain from using the built-in backlight of your keyboard when working outdoors or while inside a well-lit room.
 Lower your display brightness when possible.

 Note that the display panel of your MacBook consumes a large portion of your battery charge.
-Allowing the display to automatically adjust its brightness based on ambient life or battery charge capacity can substantially help you conserve power.
+This is especially true for variants that come with the high-density in-plane switching LCD or Retina display.
+Allowing the display to automatically adjust its brightness based on ambient liight or battery charge capacity can substantially help you conserve power.

 You can also disable other hardware features to extend the battery charge of your MacBook.
-If you are not using the Wi-Fi our Bluetooth, turn these off.
-Remove external devices plugged in your MacBook such as USB flash drive, SD card, or USB device as they also draw power from your battery.
+If you are not using the Wi-Fi our Bluetooth, turn them off.
+Remove external devices plugged into your MacBook such as USB flash drive, SD card, USB device, or any external hardware interfaced via the Thunderbolt port as they also draw power from your battery.

 Close apps and tabs when they are not in use.
-Optimize the productive use of your MacBook by refraining from running background apps such as a media player or an Internet browser.
+Optimize the productive use of your MacBook by refraining from running background apps such as a media player or an Internet browser as much as possible.
 Disable automatic updates and cloud synchronization when possible.

-4. Handling: Extend the lifespan of your MacBook battery through proper use of your device
+4. Handling: Extend the lifespan of your MacBook battery through the proper use of your device

-To avoid overheating and thus, extend the lifespan of your MacBook battery, make sure to use the device inside a cool and well-ventilated room with a preferable temperature not exceeding an average of 32 degrees Celsius.
+To avoid overheating and thus, extend the lifespan of your MacBook battery, make sure to use the device inside a cool and well-ventilated room with a preferable temperature not exceeding 32 degrees Celsius or 89 degrees Fahrenheit.
 When not in use, store your MacBook in a cool and dry place.